ly3xqhl8g9/alpha-versioning/README.md

 ## Alpha

 Alpha Versioning can be short-named as `αver`.
-The `α` is a lowercase alpha, however, it can be easily misread as an `o`, which can conote that the development is `over`.
+The `α` is a lowercase alpha, however, it can be easily misread as an `o` which can conote that the development is `over`.